Low-Cost Spay-Neuter Program

-Our Partnership for Animal Welfare program, or PAW, provides low-income individuals with spay/neuter and vaccination financial assistance.
-Spaying/Neutering your pet reduces the rate of homeless pets in your area.
-Vaccinations reduce the spread of deadly disease that can damage the health of your neighbors, their pets, and local wild-life.
+Our low-cost spay-neuter program provides assistance to low-income pet guardians.
+Spaying or Neutering your pet reduces the rate of homeless pets in your area and is crucial in New Mexico, where 135,000 pets are abandoned to kill facilities every year.
+Vaccinations reduce the spread of deadly diseases that can damage the health of your neighbors, their pets, and local wildlife.

 AnimalVillageNM does NOT provide veterinary services.
 If you have a medical question about your pet, contact your local veterinarian.